rvrita/udacity-algorithms/README.md

 ### Problem 2: Search in a Rotated Sorted List

+Once again, the basic approach would be to scan the entire list from start to finish, looking for the target element.
+It is guaranteed to work but would take O(n) time, and does not take advantage of the sorted property.

-We split the list into two halves at each iteration.
+Instead we can split the list into two halves at each iteration.
 One of the two halves must be in continuous order (will not contain the break from rotation).
 We can make a definite statement about whether the target number is contained within the continuous half.
 Focusing on this half, we can proceed like a normal binary search, cutting search space in half with each iteration.
+This gives us desired O(log(n)) complexity.

 Time complexity: O(log(n))